YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 >Note: The -w parameter watches the new output from the kubectl get command.
 If you would like to exit this mode, press CLTR+C.

-When ready, run the following command to find out the external ip for your wordpress service:
+When ready, run the following command to find out the external IP for your wordpress service:

    **Bash**

     kubectl get svc --namespace default my-release-wordpress

-Now, type http://externalip/admin into your browser, replacing 'externalip' with the ip you just retrieved, and log in with the username and password you set earlier.
+Now, type http://[externalip]/admin into your browser, replacing [externalip] with the IP you just retrieved, and log in with the username and password you set earlier.

-Feel free at this point to 'choose your next adventure' or try deploying Wordpress via one of the other methods below.
+Feel free at this point to skip to the 'Choose your adventure...' section if you want to stick with a basic Wordpress site and local DB, or try deploying Wordpress via one of the other methods below utilising Azure storage.

 ---